canonical/fetch-service/docs/reference/apt_release.rst

 The APT release file inspector
 ==============================

-The APT release inspector examines different types of artefacts.
+The APT release inspector examines different types of artifacts.
 Besides the Ubuntu archive InRelease file, it verifies Packages.xz and Translation files are correctly listed in the InRelease file with a matching file digest.